 Should honey be decrystallized in the microwave?
 That’s a whole different question.
 And the answer is “It depends.”

-Because microwaves heat unevenly and quickly, you’ll need to microwave it for just a few seconds at a time and stir it in between times.
+Because microwaves heat unevenly and quickly, you’ll need to microwave honey for just a few seconds at a time and stir it in between times.
 Even with doing this, you have more risk of destroying the beneficial enzymes than you do with the double boiler method.

 But for other things, like drizzling on biscuits, I use the double boiler method.